 Weighted 50% research component and 50% practical component

-Beginning this term, you will undertake a Final Major Project which relates to the expanded field of design and interaction.
-At the end of this term, you’ll turn your focus to the research video aspect of your Final Major Project, with one-to-one support for developing your own research domain and specialism for your work.
+You'll undertake a Final Major Project which relates to the expanded field of design and interaction.
+You’ll turn your focus to the research video aspect of your Final Major Project, with one-to-one support for developing your own research domain and specialism for your work.

 With access to broad theoretical models and practical skills spanning multiple disciplines, you will apply these models to your own specialist area of interest to produce a critically aware major project.